An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

+Up to now in this section, we were only considering statistics based on one single observed persistence diagram.
+We now consider a new framework where several persistence diagrams (or other representations) are available and we are interested in providing central tendency, confidence regions and hypothesis tests for topological descriptors built on this family.

-\subsection{Central tendency for persistent homology}
+\subsubsection{Central tendency for persistent homology}

-The space of persistence diagrams being not an Hilbert space, the definition of a \emph{mean persistence diagram} is not obvious and unique.
-One first approach to define a central tendency in this context is to define a Fr\'echet mean in this context.
-Indeed it has been proved in \cite{mileyko2011probability} that the space of persistence diagrams is a Polish space.
-Fréchet means have also been characterized in \cite{turner2014frechet}.
-However they are may not be unique and there are very difficult to compute in practice.
-To overcome the problem of computational costs, sampling strategies can be proposed to compute topological signatures based on persistence landscapes.
-Given a large point cloud, the idea is to extract many subsamples, to compute the landscape for each subsample and then to combine the information.
+\paragraph{Mean and expectations of distributions of diagrams.} The space of persistence diagrams being a general metric space but not an Hilbert space, the definition of a \emph{mean persistence diagram} is not obvious and unique.
+One first natural approach to define a central tendency in this context is to consider Fr\'echet means of distributions of diagrams.
+Their existence has been proved in \cite{mileyko2011probability} and they have also been characterized in \cite{turner2014frechet}.
+However they are may not be unique and they turn out to be difficult to compute in practice.
+To partly overcome these problems, different approaches have been recently proposed based on numerical optimal transport \cite{lacombe2018large} or linear representations and kernel based methods \cite{Divol_Chazal_2020}.

-We assume that the diameter of $M$ is finite and upper bounded by $\frac T2$, where $T$ is the same constant as in the definition of persistence landscapes in Section~\ref{sec:land}.
-For ease of exposition, we focus on the case $k=1$, and set $\lscape (t) = \lscape (1,t)$.
-However, the results we present in this section hold for~$k > 1$.
+\paragraph{Topological signatures from subsamples} Central tendency properties of persistent homology can also be used to compute topological signatures for very large data sets, as an alternative approach to overcome the prohibitive cost of persistence computations.
+Given a large point cloud, the idea is to extract many subsamples, to compute the persistence landscape for each subsample and then to combine the information.